 And that makes us sad, because it does not have to be that way.
 We have been bringing our 56-foot, 26-ton boat alongside, double-handed, for years—much of the time in challenging circumstances—with little difficulty.
 I say that not to boast…well, maybe a little bit…but to show that once you know a few simple techniques that we are going to share, docking is not that hard.

 That said, to take the angst out of docking we do need a deep understanding of the geometry and forces at work.
-To that end, over the spring (ouch, bad pun), we will be adding chapters to a new Online Book on close-quarters boat handling that will explore each technique in detail.
+To that end we have written this Online Book on close-quarters boat handling that will explore each technique in detail.

-We will even have videos and diagrams to help make things clear.
+We even have videos and diagrams to help make things clear.